 The importance of creating a date table in Power BI is something that people often miss, especially in the Enterprise DNA forum.
+You may watch the full video of this tutorial at the bottom of this blog.

 Although it’s common to have a date column in your sales tables and transaction tables, that won’t be enough.
 You’ll need a separate date table that you can link to all those other date columns.